tmtsoftware/esw-ts/docs/src/main/common/getting-started.md

   To install the latest version node. visit this node's official [website](https://nodejs.org/).

-  To install the latest version of esw-ts from npm
+  To install the latest version of ESW-TS from npm

     npm install @tmtsoftware/esw-ts